Preparation for Uniformed and Emergency Services

 These units will enhance your fitness levels and coaching skills, developing confidence and knowledge.
 Activities take place in our four-court sports hall and state-of-the-art fitness suite.

-- fitness for the uniformed and emergency services;
+- fitness for the army

-- accident prevention and first aid;
+- accident prevention and emergency procedures

-These core units will enhance your existing skills and prepare you for further study, entry exams or the world of work.
+Core units will enhance your existing skills and prepare you for further study, entry exams or the world of work.

 How will I study my course?